DianaBaRo/student_data_bank/README.md

 ```

 ### Usage
-Type the below on your terminal and follow the on screen prompts.
+You can start one of Rack's supported servers using the shotgun [shotgun](https://github.com/rtomayko/shotgun) command.

 ```
-$ ruby bin/artify
+$ shotgun
 ```
+### Model Classes
+Student Data Bank database includes three model classes: User, Activity and Student.

+1. User: stores user attributes, including:
+* Username
+* Email
+* Password (Secured with Bcrypt hashing algorithm)
+* Nursery_staff, a boolean value to indicate if a user is a nursery staff

+2. Activity: stores activity attributes, including:
+* Date
+* Student_id, to associate activity to student
+* Breakfast
+* Morning Snacks
+* Lunch
+* Afternoon Snacks
+* Sleep
+* Nappies
+* Comments

+3. Student: stores student attributes, including:
+* Name
+* User_id, to associate Student to User
+* Key person
+* Room

+### Model Associations
+Activity belongs to a Student.
+Student has many activities and belongs to a User(parent).
+User(parent) has many students.

 ### Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/DianaBaRo/artify.
+Bug reports and pull requests are welcome on GitHub at https://github.com/DianaBaRo/student_data_bank.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## Author